National City screams for beer and ice cream at Hannegan's House

 Get San Diego local news, weather forecasts, sports and lifestyle stories to your inbox.
 Sign up for NBC San Diego newsletters.

-Hannegan moved out of the place he was renting and into his mother’s house so he could devote more time to R&D. After three years of trial and error he was ready.
+Hannegan moved out of the place he was renting and into his mother’s house so he could devote more time to his recipes.
+After three years of trial and error, he was ready.
 The biggest tweaks along the way?

 Local

-Secrets unlocked the doors to Hannegan’s in 2020.
-His tap list features three Irish staples.
-The blonde, red and stout.
+Secrets unlocked the doors to Hannegan’s Hosue in 2020.
+His tap list features three Irish staples: the blonde, red and stout.

 “My Irish Red is the flagship and I will say this: It is the best red you will ever drink.
 And I say that to people every day when they come in here and I haven’t heard anyone tell me otherwise.”